trclemen/streamtouch-support/PRIVACY.md

 iOS will prompt you to grant permission to access your local network when you first launch StreamTouch.
-This permission is required for the App to connect to your Bose SoundTouch speaker and Music Assistant server.
+This permission is required for the App to connect to your SoundTouch speaker and Music Assistant server.

 This permission is used solely for those two local connections and for no other purpose.